aksharjoshi27/sustainability/Readme-shell.md

 	![Click Pick a Public Dashboard.](media/power-bi-report-49.png)

-6. **Click** on the desired streaming dataset from the given list, here we are selecting “Tax Collection Realtime” and **click** Create Report.
+6. **Click** on the desired streaming dataset from the given list, here we are selecting “Realtime Air Quality API” and **click** Create Report.

 	![Click desired streaming dataset.](media/power-bi-report-50.png)